MayurJivani/Chorus-PHP/README.md

 # Chorus
-A music guessing game developed using PHP and JS.
+A music guessing game developed using PHP and JS. -collab with [RitwikGarg](https://github.com/ritwikgarg)

 ## Requirements